The effect of immigration policy reform on mental health

 What did we find?

-We found evidence that the UK Government’s hostile environment policy and subsequent media coverage of the Windrush scandal caused people of Black Caribbean ethnicities living in the UK to experience greater psychological distress relative to the White ethnicity group.
+We found evidence that the UK Government’s hostile environment policy and subsequent media coverage of the Windrush scandal caused people of Black Caribbean ethnicity living in the UK to experience greater psychological distress relative to the White ethnicity group.

 Effects of the hostile environment policy on mental ill health across different ethnic groups compared with people of White ethnicity